-Dome A, Dome F, and Dome C and the Aurora Subglacial Basin.
-The Rapid Access Ice Drill, which will be able to guickly create access holes for spatially distributed measurements of geothermal heat flux in less than 1,000 m of ice with minimal logistics should facilitate site selection.
-There is a general consensus that several cores will need to be drilled, likely by different national groups and/or international partners.
+The IPICS "Oldest Ice" workshop resulted in a paper (Fischer et al., 2013) describing the current state of knowledge of possible oldest ice sites; although it is possible to use modeling to identify possible locations (Liefferinge and Pattyn, 2013) it has the general conclusion that more reconnaissance is needed before choosing a site.
+Choosing a location with confidence is still difficult; mainly due to poorly-known geothermal heat flux.
+Determination of the spatial variability of geothermal heat flux is critical to the identification of potential drilling sites for oldest ice.
+Regions of current attention for sites of oldest ice cores are the areas around Dome A, Dome C, and Dome F and the Aurora Subglacial Basin.
+The Rapid Access Ice Drill, which will be able to guickly create access holes for spatially-distributed measurements of geothermal heat flux in less than 1,000 m of ice with minimal logistics should facilitate site selection.
+There is a general consensus that several cores will need to be drilled, likely by different national groups or international partners.
 New and ongoing radar, laser altimetry, gravity and magnetic data from ICECAP and Antarctica's Gamburtsev Province (AGAP) airborne surveys are helping identify potential sites, but additional observations and model calculations are needed.
-In Greenland, locations on the west side of the east mountain range where the first ice sheet originated might result in ice more than 1 million years old.
+In Greenland, locations on the west side of the east mountain range where the first ice sheet originated might result in ice more than one million years old.
 Since the stratigraphy is likely to be disturbed in that area, methods for dating ice that is not in order stratigraphically should be further developed before drilling for ice older than 800,000 years in Greenland.

-Rapid sampling of and/or access to the near basal region of the East Antarctic ice sheet is needed for site selection for the oldest ice project because temperature and heat flow measurements are needed to constrain models of ice sheet dynamics that are needed to predict potential locations of old ice.
-The Rapid Access Ice Drill (RAID) drill should be useful for this purpose.
+Rapid sampling of or access to the near basal region of the East Antarctic ice sheet is needed for site selection for the oldest ice project temperature and because heat flow measurements are needed to constrain models of ice sheet dynamics that are needed to predict potential locations of old ice.
+The Rapid Access Ice Drill (RAID) should be useful for this purpose.
 In addition, a more agile drill that could create holes as deep as 1,000 m would accelerate discovery.

-There are complimentary international efforts to explore for oldest ice sites, these include a proposed European oldest ice site selection program that involves rapid access with several different new tools, including SUBGLACIOR, a novel hybrid mechanical and thermal drill with on board gas concentration and water isotope capability.
+There are complimentary international efforts to explore for oldest ice sites; these include a proposed European oldest ice site selection program that involves rapid access with several different new tools, including SUBGLACIOR, a novel mechanical and thermal drill with on board gas concentration and water isotope capability (Alemany and others, 2014).